jelassiaymen94/resources/[update]/cw-raidjob/README.md

 **FetchItemProp**: (optional) Name of the in game prop that shows up\
 **FetchItemContents**: Name of the object you want to get (that shows up in inventory).
 This is the item that is returned to the boss\
 **FetchItemContentsAmount**: Integer of how many you get.\
 **FetchItemMinigame = { Type, Variables = {var1, var2...} }**: (optional) Sets the minigame or the difficulty.
 Defaults to a thermite game.
 The *Type* is the name of the minigame.
-The *Variables* follow the same order as shown on the PS-UI github page (link at bottom) but here is the quick version:
+The *Variables* follow the same order as shown on the Polar-Minigames github page (link at bottom) but here is the quick version:

 ```
 Circle: NumberOfCircles, MS
-Maze: Hack Time Limit (this one seems to be broken, but might get fixed in future PS-UI updates)
+Maze: Hack Time Limit (this one seems to be broken, but might get fixed in future Polar-Minigames updates)
 VarHack: Number of Blocks, Time (seconds)
 Thermite: Time, Gridsize (5, 6, 7, 8, 9, 10), IncorrectBlocks
 Scrambler: Type (alphabet, numeric, alphanumeric, greek, braille, runes), Time (Seconds), Mirrored (0: Normal, 1: Normal + Mirrored 2: Mirrored only )